jerryqin1/lol-skillshot-dodger/README.md

 Used by the kerasrl.py script to enable training.
 Implements a custom Gym environment.3892

 - eval.py <br>
-Evaluates model on the normal screen size.3892
+Evaluates model on the normal screen size.

 - eval_small.py <br>
 Evaluates model on the smaller screen size.